Male Breast Reduction in Essex County, NJ

 That is why undergoing male breast reduction surgery with board-certified Essex County plastic surgeon Dr. Bulan is an excellent decision.
 Dr. Bulan has 10 years of experience, was named a Top Doctor by New Jersey Family magazine and Consumer Research Council, and received the Recognition Award from the Medical Society of New Jersey Physicians.
 He has the experience, clinical vision and surgical talent you need to get the results you want.

-The Basics of Male Breast Reduction Surgery
+How Male Breast Reduction Surgery Works

 Before your scheduled surgery, Dr. Bulan will provide you with comprehensive instructions regarding how to prepare for and recover from male breast reduction surgery.
 Note that the Northern New Jersey plastic surgeon performs male breast reduction surgery on an outpatient basis, so you will need someone to drive you to and from surgery.

 Once anesthesia has been administered, Dr. Bulan starts male breast reduction surgery by performing liposuction if needed.
 He inserts a thin, hollow tube called a cannula under the surface of the breast skin to remove excess fat from the area.
 (If you have mildly enlarged breasts that are predominantly caused by an excess of breast fat, liposuction on its own may suffice to provide a flatter breast profile.)

 If you have a severe case of gynecomastia in which enlarged breasts are predominantly caused by excess glandular tissue, Dr. Bulan then excises the excess breast tissue, as well as any surplus skin from the area.
 He can also reduce the size of the areola (the darkly pigmented skin that surrounds the nipple) or reposition the nipple as necessary.